jocr1627/social-learning/README.md

 # Welcome!
 My name is John Cronk.
-I am a software engineer located in the Boulder, CO area.
+I am a software engineer located in the Pittsburgh, PA area.
 This repository serves three goals:
 * To demonstrate a portion of my skillset as a software engineer.
 * To aid in my learning of GraphQL.
 * To develop a passion project of mine.